 - Non-students

-- Students already in their 2nd undergraduate post-secondary program
+- Students already in their 2nd undergraduate post-secondary program.

-- Applicants who submitted falsified documents
+- Applicants who submitted falsified (spurious) documents.

 If you’re not eligible for the CHED for Future Statisticians (Estatistikolar), don’t worry.
 You can explore other government scholarships and other CHED scholarships here that might interest you.